vule-levu/cellular-metabolism/README.md

-# cellular-metabolism - under construction
+# cellular-metabolism - under development

 This project is aimed to simulate how ATP is generated in cells